SoftwareFlow/vip_taxi/README.md

 ## vip_taxi
 ### NPC Taxi for FiveM

 This is a simple Taxi-Script for FiveM.
 Your Personal Driver brings you to your desire location in style.
+It does not need any Framework.

 # **How to use it**